Arctic fox (Vulpes lagopus)

 - The Arctic fox is a top predator that has a large influence on processes in the terrestrial ecosystem

-- Arctic foxes have been trapped or shot for several hundred years and hunting is still legal.
-Monitoring is essential to be sure that the harvesting is sustainable.
+- Arctic foxes have been trapped or shot for several hundred years and hunting still takes place every year.
+The monitoring is important to enable management advice to be given concerning the effects of hunting and whether the population trend indicates that the hunting is sustainable.

 - The Arctic fox is a vector for zoonoses (wildlife diseases that can be transmitted to humans) like rabies, the parasite toxoplasmosis and the parasite found in mice, Echinococcus multilocularis.
 Monitoring the prevalence of these is a concern for human health.